-Option Description Filters Displays a list of the visibility and folder filters configured in the selected filter set. • Visibility filters show or hide issues Folder filters sort the issues into the folder tabs in the Static Analysis Results view Right-click a filter to show issues that match the filter or to enable, disable, copy, or delete it.
-If Displays the filters conditions.
-The first list displays a list of issue attributes, the second list specifies how to match the attribute, and third is the value the filter matches.
-Note: This option is visible when you create a new filter or edit an existing filter.
+Option Description Filters Displays a list of the visibility and folder filters configured in the selected filter set where: Visibility filters show or hide issues Folder filters sort the issues into the folder tabs in the Static Analysis Results view Right-click a filter to show issues that match the filter or to enable, disable, copy, or delete it.
+If Displays conditions for the selected filter.
+The first list displays issue attributes, the second specifies how to match the attribute, and third is the value the filter matches.
+Note: This option is only visible when you create a new filter or edit an existing filter.
 In this case, a dialog box displays the If section.
 Then Indicates the filter type, where Hide Issue is a visibility filter and Set Folder to is a folder filter.
-Note: This option is visible when you create a new filter or edit an existing filter.
+Note: This option is only visible when you create a new filter or edit an existing filter.
 In this case, a dialog box displays the Then section.

-For more information, see "Creating a Filter from the Issue Auditing View" on page 110.
+"Creating a Filter from the Issue Auditing View" on page 84.